 Guadalupe River and Los Gatos Creek.
 The Guadalupe River is an alluvial stream that drains from the mountains of the Coast Range and flows generally north toward the Bay.
 Its watershed is approximately 60 square miles above the river's confluence with Coyote Creek near the Bay, where the river is known also as Alviso Slough.
 The watershed is bounded on the south by the Diablo Range, on the west by the Santa Cruz Mountains, on the east by Coyote Creek, and on the north by the Bay.
 Los Gatos Creek is the major tributary to the Guadalupe River and merges with the river in downtown San Jose between West Santa Clara and West St. John streets.
-The 100-year peak flows for Los Gatos Creek and the Guadalupe River near the BART Alternative are recorded as 8,000 cfs and 14,600 cfs, respectively.
+The 100-year design flows for Los Gatos Creek is 8,000 cfs near the BART crossing, and the 100-year design flow of the Guadalupe River upstream of Los Gatos Creek is 16,500 cfs..